HopperLogger/mpv-frame-interpolator/README.md

 =======
 ## Troubleshooting
 - Make sure not to move, rename, or delete the mpv-build folder and clone it to your home folder, as the filter depends on the AppIndicator Python script and OpenCL kernels to be at a constant path.
-- The following are a few libraries recommended for propper mpv and ffmpeg compilation:
+- The following are a few libraries recommended for proper mpv and ffmpeg compilation:
 ```
 [PACKAGE-INSTALLER]  build-essential pkg-config \
                      yasm nasm libx264-dev libx265-dev \